-Art/dance/drama therapy.
 Each of these different types of therapy now has a corresponding major.
-Which clearly read as: "You're an artistic girl.
+Which clearly read as: “You’re an artistic girl.
 During high school, you dyed your hair no fewer than four colors and went through a two-year period of wearing all black.
-You want to major in art or dance or drama.
+You want to major in art or dance or drama.”

 “But we’re your upper middle class parents who are going to pay for you to go to college.
 So can’t you find a way to channel your artistic gifts into an actual job?”
 And thus, art, dance and drama therapy majors were born.

-Home economics.
 Schools including Idaho State University offer majors in Home Ec.
-I guess in these modern times of ours, not everyone can be a professional.
-Someone's got to sew patches and bake tarts, right?
+I guess in these modern times of ours, not everyone can be a white collar office worker.
+Someone’s got to sew patches and bake tarts, right?

 At Idaho State, home ec majors need to take several core courses, including textiles, nutrition, foods, fashion: diversity, family resource management, and marriage and family.